tamarin-prover/tamarin-prover/manual/src/006_property-specification.md

 For existentially quantified variables, one has to check that they all occur in an action constraint right after the quantifier and that the outermost logical operator inside the quantifier is a conjunction.
-Note also that currently the precedence of the logical connectives is not specified.
-We therefore recommend to use parentheses, when in doubt.
+We do recommend to use parentheses, when in doubt about the precedence of logical connectives, but we follow the standard precedence.
+Negation binds tightest, then conjunction, then disjunction and then implication.
+Equivalence bind weakest.

 To specify a property about a protocol that includes the fictitious rule above, we use the keyword `lemma` followed by a name for the